General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Outlook and Conclusions

-Yet, several fundamental questions remain unresolved.
+\paragraph{Open Questions} Several fundamental questions remain unresolved.
 We do not understand if there are fundamental limits to what can be predicted, given the inherent unpredictability of chemical systems and the reliance on tacit knowledge.
-We do not know what new datasets and techniques need to be developed, given the fact that the knowledge we extract from already published data is approaching a limit.\autocite{silver2025welcome} New data most likely will be generated by agents learning from their own experience.
+It remains unclear whether generative models achieve a genuine understanding of chemistry or merely excel at pattern recognition, a distinction obscured by the lack of methods to quantify chemical reasoning \autocite{alampara2024probing}.
+This uncertainty challenges the need for human-interpretable output, implying that the latent knowledge within hidden embeddings may be more significant \autocite{hao2024training}.
+Moreover, we do not know what new datasets and techniques need to be developed, given the fact that the knowledge we extract from already published data is approaching a limit.\autocite{silver2025welcome} New data most likely will be generated by agents learning from their own experience.
 To optimize systems, we need to better understand the underlying structure of chemical data.
 In many other fields, data distributions have been shaped by special driving forces.
 For example, evolution led to a direct link between sequence and fitness in biological sequences, which makes such datasets special.
-In chemistry it is unclear what the \enquote{driving force} that shapes datasets is.
+In chemistry, it is unclear what the \enquote{driving force} that shapes datasets is.

 It is also unclear how quickly these innovations will permeate the average chemistry lab, where the adoption of new technology depends on more than just predictive prowess.
 And we also do not know yet how we should interface with those models for the greatest effectiveness.
 In addition, it is also unclear how far acceleration can take us, as nature imposes some natural speed limits: Some experiments simply take their time.